Niran-Chan/WOW/README.md

 ## Installation
 Since this will be a Windows-only project, feel free to download the compiled releases.
 If not, you can still build it from source.

+## Build Instructions
+The following dependencies are used:
+1. vcpkg
+2. cmake
+3. libcurl

 ## Environment Variables
 If you do not want to constantly keep updating the API key in the settings, you can save it into your .env file instead!
 The program auto-reads your environment variables and populates whichever that are necessary (Setting a registry key is still a WIP).
 ```